dharmafly/tasket/README.md

 # Admin users

-There are two types of admins:
+## There are two types of Tasket admins:

-1. 'task admins' – users that can perform various admin operations using the front end (such as editing any task and hub).
+1. _'task admins'_ – users that can perform various admin operations using the front end (such as editing any task or hub).
-2. 'super users' – users that can log in to the django backend and edit other users (to make them a 'task admin', for example).
+2. _'super users'_ – users that can log in to the Django backend and edit other users (to make them a 'task admin', for example).

-Only 'super users' can login to the django admin.
-A super user should have been created  when the site was installed.
-If no super user exists, running the following will create a one:

-> python manage.py createsuperuser
+## Task admins*
+Task admins will have access to edit and delete any task or project, as if it was their own.
+Additionally, they have the power (and are encouraged) to verify (or reject) any Done tasks.

+## Superusers
+Only 'superusers' can login to the Django admin.
+You should avoid creating more superusers than strictly necessary, as they will have access to all the app's data, with the power to delete or cause a mess.
+Superusers should only use Django to change the admin rights of other users.

+*_Do NOT_* delete projects (called "Hubs") or tasks from within Django – do that via the app itself, otherwise there will be broken references between items in the database.
+Similarly, do not delete users from within Django (currently there is no way to do this via the app).

-To login to django as a superuser, go to `/admin/` in a browser.
+To login as a superuser, go to http://yourdomain.com/admin/ in a browser.
+You'll need the same username and password as your login to the app (you may already be logged in).

-## Making a normal user in to a task admin
+## Changing a normal user into a task admin

+(The user must already have created an account by signing up within the app).
-After logging in to django, go to `/admin/tasks/profile/` and click on the user you want to edit.

-Click the `Admin` checkbox and save the user.
+Log in to Django and go to http://yourdomain.com/admin/tasks/profile/ (or click through the navigation).
+Click on the user you want to edit.
+Click the '*Admin*' checkbox and '*Save*' the user.

-## Making a normal user a super user
+## Changing a normal user into a superuser

-Log in to django and go to `/admin/auth/user/`.
-Click on the user you want to edit and check both the 'super user' and 'staff' check boxes.
-Save the user.
+Log in to Django and go to http://yourdomain.com/admin/auth/user/ (or click through the navigation).
+Click on the user you want to edit.
+Check both the '*Superuser*' and '*Staff*' checkboxes and '*Save*' the user.

+## Troubleshooting: when no superusers exist

+A superuser should have been created when the site was installed.
+If no superuser exists, running the following will create a one:

+    python manage.py createsuperuser